Error Rate Findings and Results

 Gross Improper Payments - The absolute value of the sum of overpayments and underpayments.

-Overpayment Error - A CMS overpayment is any instance where the captured PDE information is greater than what is supported by the provided documentation.
-CMS compares details associated with the prescribed drug to the dispensed drug to the information supplied on a PDE record to identify any discrepancies where the Sponsor received more payment than the documentation supports.
+Overpayments - A CMS overpayment is any instance where the captured PDE information is greater than what is supported by the provided documentation.
+CMS compares details associated with the prescribed drug to the dispensed drug to the information supplied on a PDE record to identify any discrepancies where the sponsor received more payment than the documentation supports.
 Examples include when the prescribed medication is actually less expensive than the value reported on the PDE record or when the prescribed quantity is less than what was dispensed.

 Page Last Modified: